Jobs and Queues Overview

 If errors occur when processing files, or if ZePrA detects non-supported file types, they are highlighted in red in the list Processed Jobs.
 If warnings occur during processing, file processing continues and the job is highlighted in yellow and labeled with a warning.
 Warnings show what action to take.

 The Queues list can be sorted by ID, file Name, Configuration, Jobs and Status.
-Clicking on the ID column places the most recently processed job at the top, while clicking on the Status column a sorts the files according to their Priority.
+Clicking on the ID column places the most recently processed job at the top, while clicking on the Status column sorts the files according to their Priority.

 The Notes entered in the Configurations and Queues dialogs are displayed in ZePrA’s main window in the Queues list.
-The Notes column allows you to quickly find queues based on cleverly selected keywords, such as customers, printers, media types, or other special properties.
+The Notes column allows to quickly find queues based on cleverly selected keywords, such as customers, printers, media types, or other special properties.

 Right-clicking on jobs under Queues opens a context menu where the following options can be chosen: